 Data breaches

-The most common driver behind cyberattacks is monetary gain, followed by access to personally identifiable information (PII) for identity fraud and industry trade secrets, or patented information.
-Additionally, the motivation behind an attack may be related to moral oppositions held by the hackers, and their attacks could be an attempt to diminish an organization’s reputation or harm sales.
+Cybercriminals are motivated by malicious intent, with goals ranging from financial gain to espionage.
+Additionally, the motivation behind an attack may be related to the hackers’ moral opposition, and their attacks could be an attempt to diminish an organization’s reputation or harm sales.

-There are two overarching ways that cybercriminals can carry out an attack.
-The first is passive, which refers to an attempt to access data in a way that does not impact system resources.
+Cybercriminals can carry out an attack in two ways.
+The first is passive, which refers to an attempt to access data without impacting system resources.
 The second is active, which refers to an attempt to disrupt service on a system or site.

 8 examples of common attack vectors